People have an extraordinary ability to navigate the world, both physically and mentally.

 This phenomenon is known as “affective realism,” where our emotional state colors our perception of reality.

-Similarly, past experiences, particularly traumatic ones, can alter cognitive maps.
+Similarly, past experiences, particularly painful ones, can alter cognitive maps.

 Someone who has been mugged in a specific location might perceive that area as more dangerous and avoid it, regardless of its actual safety.